Optimal stopping contract for Public Private Partnerships under moral hazard: Introduction

 Nevertheless, due to the long maturity of PPP contracts (around 30 to 50 years), it seems unreasonable to propose to the consortium a unique payment at the maturity of the contract.
 For example, Hajjej et al. \cite{hajjej2017optimal} derived the optimal perpetual contract (characterized by a rent) using techniques of stochastic control under partial information.
-This paper proposes a similar modeling with a continuous payment in { random} horizon, but adding the possibility of stopping the contract at a fixed or a random time, decided by the public.
+This paper proposes a similar modeling with a continuous payment in random horizon, but adding the possibility of stopping the contract at a random time, decided by the public.
 This combines optimal stochastic control and optimal stopping in this context of moral hazard.
 The seminal paper of Sannikov \cite{sannikov2008continuous} proposed a tractable model, in a continuous-time setting and with continuous payment, to study the optimal contract and the optimal time of retiring/firing the agent.
-The optimal contract is written as a function of the agent's continuation value, which appears as the state variable of the problem.
-Anderson et al. \cite{anderson2018agency} studied the optimal replacement time (either for the sake of incentive provision, or for the sake of growth) of managers operating for a long-lived firm.
-Décamps and Villeneuve \cite{decamps2019two} studied the optimal strategic liquidation time, in a framework where the firm's profitability is impacted by the unobservable managerial effort of the agent.
+The optimal contract is written as a function of the agent's continuation value, which appears as the state variable of the problem. {Recently Possamaï and Touzi \cite {possamai2020there} revisited the seminal paper of Sannikov \cite{sannikov2008continuous}. {They considered a situation of "Golden Parachute" which corresponds to a situation in which the agent ceases any effort at some positive stopping time, and receives a payment.
+They showed that a Golden Parachute only exists in certain specific circumstances.
+This contrasts with Sannikov's results, where the only requirement is a positive agent's marginal cost of effort at zero.
+They showed that there is no Golden Parachute if this parameter is too large.}} Anderson et al. \cite{anderson2018agency} studied the optimal replacement time (either for the sake of incentive provision, or for the sake of growth) of managers operating for a long-lived firm.
+D\'ecamps and Villeneuve \cite{decamps2019two} studied the optimal strategic liquidation time, in a framework where the firm's profitability is impacted by the unobservable managerial effort of the agent.
 In this setting the principal's problem appears to be a 2-dimensional fully degenerated Markov control problem and the optimal contract that implements full effort is derived.
-Both papers \cite {anderson2018agency} and \cite{decamps2019two} assume the agents and the principal to be risk neutral.
+Both papers \cite {anderson2018agency} and \cite{decamps2019two} assume the agents and the principal to be risk neutral. { Let us also highlight the recent paper of Lin et al. \cite{lin2020random} which considers a general formulation of the random horizon principal-agent problem with a continuous payment and a lump-sum payment at a random terminal date.
+In fact, \cite{lin2020random} extends Sannikov's model to the setting where the agent is allowed to control the diffusion of the output process which takes values in $\R^d$.
+In our case, the social value (which represents the output process) is valued in $\R$ and so controlling the volatility would imply that the effort is observable, through the quadratic variation of the social value.
+This implies, that in dimension one, controlling the volatility is not a relevant model for moral hazard.
+Therefore \cite{lin2020random} is more general and more technical, using the second-order Backward SDE theory.
+In our case, we use classical tools, whose main advantage is to obtain the structure of the optimal rent and the optimal effort in a feedback form and therefore to allow us to compute numerically the optimal controls. }